MY ACTION PLAN

 Learn the symptoms and act accordingly, always keep on the case, not just once but year after year.

-2 Because MOST MEN GET NO SYMPTOMS
+2 Because MOST MEN DO NOT GET SYMPTOMS

 a: PSA BLOOD TEST